KxSystems/docs/docs/ref/raze.md

 ---
-title: raze joins the items of a list, collapsing one level of nesting | Reference | KDB-X and q documentation
+title: raze joins the items of a list, collapsing one level of nesting | Reference | kdb+ and q documentation
 description: raze is a q keyword that returns the items of a list joined, collapsing one level of nesting.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---